-SVI has acquired 29 stores fiscal 2021 and 16 stores in 2020.
+SVI has acquired 10 stores, 1 adjacent property and 3 records management operations in fiscal 2022 and 29 stores in fiscal 2021.
 These additions have resulted in NOI growth quarter over quarter as we commenced reporting results.

 Portable Storage

 Increase in revenue and NOI was generally due to occupancy increases and cost savings.